-A High Court hearing in Napier to consider Hawke’s Bay iwi Ngāti Pāhauwera’s application for customary rights and marine title, covering a 22-kilometre stretch of the Wairoa coast, is awaiting a decision after a seven-week High Court hearing in Napier which ended last week.
+A High Court hearing in Napier to consider Hawke’s Bay iwi Ngāti Pāhauwera’s application for customary rights and marine title over a 22-kilometre stretch of the Wairoa coast, ended last week.
 Here’s Connie Buchanan on the background to the case.

 Few people lived nearer Arcadia than we of Te Wairoa . . . on the bank of a magnificent river which supplied us plentifully with fish, while its lagoon and tributaries contributed wild ducks innumerable, and the forest fringing its banks pigeons and Maori game without end; surrounded by, and not on too intimate terms with our Maori landlords and their hapus, who raised wheat and other produce in large quantities, and were then an industrious happy community . . . we lived very peacefully and happily together . . .
 Maori and pakeha.”

 When my great-great-great-grandfather Dr Matthew Scott wrote these words in 1890, he was describing a paradise already nearly gone.
 The thousand-year Māori history of dominion over Wairoa’s rivers, forest and ocean was being dismantled by war and land loss, and the centre of power was shifting to colonisers and pastoral farmers.

 Since then, the Crown has, through legislation, assumed regulatory control over the area’s resources and environment.

 Today, when it rains hard in Wairoa, the rivers turn murky yellow with topsoil.
 International visitors make case studies of the erosion.
 The foreshore that lies between the great crumbling cliffs and the foaming sea is a beautiful dark velvet grey.
 It is often covered in the wooden vomit of forestry slash, even now, years after everyone said something must be done.